Hypecolt/WishlistBackend/README.md

 ## Documentation

-For the first setup it is required to run the `npx prisma db push` command in the terminal, and `CREATE DATABASE <database_name>;` in MySQL Workbench.

 You are required to have a `.env` file in the same directory with `index.js` with the following structure:

 ```